brightertiger/notes/notes/general/gen-07-dimensionality_reduction.md

 -   $p$ and $q$ are probability distributions.
 KL Divergence will capture the distance between them
 -   $L = KL(p||q) = \sum_i\sum_j p_{i|j}\log({p_{i|j} \over q_{i|j}})$
     -   If p is high and q is low, the penalty is high
-    -   Points were neighbours in high dimension but not in lo dimension
+    -   Points were neighbours in high dimension but not in low dimension
     -   If p is low and q is high, the penalty is low
     -   Unrelated points are pushed closer now
 -   Calculate $z$ by minimizing KL-Div using SGD